Symbols from Bi-Projections: Bi-projective ``Fibration'' of and the simplex contour

 In particular, by $y_1\to\infty$ we reach the $0$-face $U_1$, in correspondence to $v_1$ in the original affine space.
 And at $y_1=0$, the resulting coordinates $[1:0:y_2]$ parametrize points $P\in\overline{U_0U_2}$, in correspondence to $p$ in the previous representation.

+In fact, by compactifying the affine space into projective space, the fibration discussed in the original Chen integral in Figure \ref{fig:sliceSimplexCP2}(1) belongs to the same type of ''fibration'' using a reference point as described above.
+The only difference is that this reference point locates at infinity and outside of the contour simplex in the Chen integral, while it is identified with one $0$-face of the contour simplex in the above.

 When taking into consideration the full $\mathbb{CP}^2$, the above picture of ``fibration'' becomes slightly subtle.
-On the one hand, being defined as the linear span of two points, each ``fibre'' is now structurally a $\mathbb{CP}^1\subset\mathbb{CP}^2$.
-On the other hand, now the contour can be deformed away from the canonical contour on the real slice.
+On the one hand, being defined as the linear span of two points with complex coefficients, each ``fibre'' is now structurally a $\mathbb{CP}^1\subset\mathbb{CP}^2$.
+On the other hand, now the contour can be deformed away from the one on the real slice.
 It is not always guaranteed that each ``fibre'' always carves out a 1d line segment from the original $2$-simplex contour.
 For example, we can deform the contour by

 Here $y_2$ takes complex values at generic points inside the $2$-simplex, but is kept real on all its boundaries.
-Because the ``fibre'' is determined by $U_1$ and a point $[1:0:t_2]\in\overline{U_0U_2}$, it is described by the function $y_2-t_2=0$.
+Because the ``fibre'' $y_2$ is determined by $U_1$ and a point $[1:0:t_2]\in\overline{U_0U_2}$, it is described by the function $y_2-t_2=0$.
 This means that on such ``fibre'' is fixed at a real value while $y_1$ can take arbitrary complex values.
 Then apparently the ``fibre'' intersects the above $2$-simplex only at two discrete points $U_1$ and $[1:0:t_2]$ (for whatever $t_2$ values).
-Therefore, for this specific choice of the contour, the set of $\mathbb{CP}^1$ ``fibres'' do not manage to induce a ``fibration'' of the real contour.
+Therefore, for this specific choice of the contour, the set of $\mathbb{CP}^1$ ``fibres'' do not manage to induce a ``fibration'' of the contour.

 Nevertheless, there do exist deformations of the contour which can be properly ``fibrated'' by the above $\mathbb{CP}^1$'s.
 For instance, instead of \eqref{eq:badDeformation} we can choose

 Like the previous one, all faces of this contour again sit on the real slice, and so we get the same equation $y_2-t_2=0$ for the ``fibres''.
 Because this equation is satisfied by all points on the contour with fixed $t_2$, we immediately see that this new contour is properly ``fibrated'' by the $\mathbb{CP}^1$'s.